HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/ACL_PRIVSTRINGMAX.md

 ```
 #include <acl.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum length of a privilege or role name string, including the parentheses or square bracket delimiters.

 **See Also :**
 [ACL_PRIVNAMEMAX](/domino-c-api-docs/reference/Symb/ACL_PRIVNAMEMAX)